rmcanany/SolidEdgeStorekeeper/Readme.md

 That's pretty much all there is to know about vendor type parts.
 For the others, a bit more information follows.

 Fasteners, retainers and common structural shapes in both ANSI and ISO formats are included.
 You can customize the contents and organization of the list to fit your needs.
-You can add new categories -- see the Custom Demo example to get started.
+You can even add new categories -- see the Custom Demo example to get started.

 You can set the file names according to your preference.
 You can specify the material or any other SE file property.
 File names and properties can accept formulas as input.
 So you can do stuff like: